 Any one of these oversights can give rise to large scale discrepancies, as the high profile cases of Allied Irish Banks, TransAlta, and Credit Suisse, to name a few, which have rocked the business community over the past decade.
 Believe it or not though, the vulnerability of spreadsheet to different risk issues are just the tip of the iceberg.

-The over-utilization of spreadsheets for accounting processes and financial reporting is also a major reason why many business organizations:
+The over-utilisation of spreadsheets for accounting processes and financial reporting is also a major reason why many business organisations:

 - Are unable to comply with the auditing standards set by federal policies like the Sarbanes-Oxley Act or SOX;

 - Are becoming increasingly vulnerable to fraud; and

 - Are ill-equipped to meet the demands of an agile business environment